RedefiningReality/Wazuh-Ansible/README.md

 # Ansible for Wazuh
 Ansible roles and playbook to install Wazuh agents on Linux and Windows machines.
 Used to install Wazuh agents on VMs in Illinois Tech's cyber range.

+⚠️ Be sure to update to the latest .msi URL in [the defaults file for the wazuh_windows role](roles/wazuh_windows/defaults/main.yml) ⚠️
+You can find it on [this page](https://documentation.wazuh.com/current/installation-guide/wazuh-agent/wazuh-agent-package-windows.html) of the Wazuh documentation.

 ## [Inventory](inventory)
 Update files in this directory to suit your needs.
 It currently has inventory files for [Game of Active Directory](https://orange-cyberdefense.github.io/GOAD/) and a custom "services" network.
 - [goad](inventory/goad) ⇒ Game of Active Directory on 192.168.10.0/24